 What does end of financial year mean?

-When exactly is the end of financial year period?
+When is the end-of-financial-year period?

 Run final reports